 Conferences have a visible gender problem, and apart from your presence being a refreshing relief to your audience, the whole female workforce will benefit from you taking the stage.
 According to the World Economic Forum’s 2018 report on the Global Gender Gap, parity shifted into reverse in 2017, and if things don’t change it will take 217 YEARS to end disparities in the pay and employment opportunities of men and women.

 It’s true.
-You probably can do better than most of the speakers out there.
+You probably can do better than a lot of the speakers out there.
 Be that change.

 But how to get on stage?
 It takes preparation, guidance, and a catch-22 – practice.
 The more speaking opportunities you accept the better you’ll become at speaking.
 It’s like learning anything – riding a bike, swimming, reading.
 And you have a great track record so far (remember that bank manager you persuaded?)